splunk/addonfactory-ucc-generator/docs/oAuth_support.md

-Splunk Ta UI Platform allows you to add Auth support in the configuration page.
+UCC allows you to add Auth support in the configuration page.

 Auth can be used inside the entity tag.
 Use `type: "oauth"` in the entity list and also need to specify the `options` next to the `type: "oauth"`.